dappnode/DAppNodeDocs/docs/smooth/subscribe-to-smooth/manual.md

 When clicking on the "Subscribe" button, Smooth will check if your validator is registered to any MEV relay.
 If it is, it will also check if the fee recipient of your validator is set to Smooth's address in each relay. **Three different dialogs can appear**, depending on the state of your validator and the MEV relays it is registered to.

-#### Possible Dialog 1: Validator is not registered to any MEV relay.
+#### Scenario 1: Validator is not registered to any MEV relay.

 <p align="center">
   <img src="/img/smooth_no_relays.png" alt="no_relays" width="400"/>
 </p>

 When doing a manual subscription, it is obligatory to be registered in at least one MEV relay.
-In dappnode, registering and using a relay is as simple as selecting the desired relay in the "MEV Boost" Card at the [Stakers UI](http://my.dappnode/stakers/ethereum/).
+In Dappnode, registering and using a relay is as simple as selecting the desired relay in the "MEV Boost" Card at the [Stakers UI](http://my.dappnode/stakers/ethereum/).
 Once you have selected at least one relay, you can go back to the Smooth website and click on the "Subscribe" button again.

-#### Possible Dialog 2: Validator does not have the Smooth's address as fee recipient in relays.
+#### Scenario 2: Validator does not have the Smooth's address as fee recipient in relays.

 <p align="center">
   <img src="/img/smooth_incorrect_fee_recipient.png" alt="incorrect_fee_recipient" width="400"/>